Anamul-h444/Complete-JS-Documentation/JS Documentation.md

 Methods of selecting DOM:

+// Dont use css selector as . \* # etc

 - getElementById(id) - By id
 - getElementsByTagName(name) - By TagName
 - getElementsByClassName(name) - By className

+// Must use css selector

 - querySelector() - is used to select the first element that matches a CSS selector
 - querySelectorAll()- is used to select all elements that match a CSS selector.
 It returns a NodeList of all matching elements.